 \section{The COMIMAC facility}

-The COMIMAC facility is a table-size ion source developed by the MIMAC (MIcro-tpc MAtrix of Chamber) team at LPSC (Laboratoire de Physique Subatomique et de Cosmologie) in Grenoble, France.
-The facility has an ion source called COMIC (COmpact MIcro-wave and Coaxial) to produce ions and electrons from a gas, a Wien filter and a couple pieces of deflectors worked together to select desired particles based on their charge/mass ratios, a Faraday cup measures the beam current, and an interface wall having a 1 $\mu$m hole in the center through which the beam transmit to the detector-to-be-calibrated downstream.
-For details, please refer to reference~\cite{Muraz16}.
-Although the facility was originally designed to calibrate the MIMAC detector, a helium gas-filled detector.
-Presumably, the device can also be implemented to calibrate a liquid helium detector with some engineering updates to adapt a cryogenic circumstance~\cite{discussionWithCOMIMACGuys}, as will be discussed in details below.
-Furthermore, we believe the device is suitable for calibrating detectors made of other liquid noble gases, such as LAr, LNe, and LXe.
+The COMIMAC facility is a table-size ion source developed by the MIcro-tpc MAtrix of Chamber (MIMAC) team at Laboratoire de Physique Subatomique et de Cosmologie (LPSC) in Grenoble, France.
+The facility has an ion source called COmpact MIcro-wave and Coaxial (COMIC) to produce ions and electrons from a gas, a Wien filter to select desired particles based on their charge/mass ratios, two pieces of deflectors to adjust the beam vertically, a Faraday cup measures the beam current, and an interface wall having a $\sim$ 1 to 13 $\mu$m hole in the center through which the beam transmit to the detector to be calibrated downstream.
+For details, please refer to~\cite{Muraz16, newsG2022}.
+The facility was originally designed to calibrate gas detectors.
+We are planning to implement the device to calibrate liquid helium detectors~\cite{discussionWithCOMIMACGuys}, as will be discussed in details below.